This picture's apparently good for scaring mice...

 Kent Nassen c.1974

 Okay, it has been suggested that I put in a little about myself beyond what you can discern from the sort of web pages I put up.
-As the picture above shows (assuming you can see it), I play bass guitar (that's a 1973 >Carvin SB60 above) and have since 1972.
+As the picture above shows (assuming you can see it), I play bass guitar (that's a 1973 Carvin SB60 above) and have since 1972.
 My newest guitar is a Rickenbacker 4003.
 Definitely, it lives up to its reputation...and no, I'm not interested in selling it! ;).

 My favorite amp is my black padded vinyl-covered Kustom B200 (100W RMS), which is of course, much too loud for the neighbors, but not loud enough for large gigs.
 It's semi-retired right now.
 My current (and relatively long-standing) musical interests are rockabilly, electric guitar blues, and 60's, 70's and 80's rock, though nothing at all disco-ish or rap-ish.
 I'm not playing with any band currently, but I do play frequently for my own enjoyment.

 In April of 1999, I accepted employment with the Parke-Davis Division of Warner-Lambert Corporation in Ann Arbor as a programmer/analyst in the Clinical Reporting Systems department.
 I was very happy with this move, related as it was to the duties of my previous job, but in a larger department, with many new things to learn, and more opportunities for career growth.
 My main duties were the programming, with SAS, of summary research tables and reports for the company's clinical research trials.
 In May 2000, I was promoted to Senior Systems Analyst.
 In October 2000, I was moved to Lead Programmer on one of the drug programs in our department.
 In March of 2001 I was moved to Lead Programmer of half the department's programs.
 In 2003 I became a project leader.
 Of course, after the "merger" with Warner-Lambert, I then worked for Pfizer, Inc. and the Ann Arbor location was then called Pfizer Global Research and Development -- Ann Arbor Laboratories.
 As of November 8, 2007 I was laid off from Pfizer due to the site closing in Ann Arbor.
 At the time I left, I was an Associate Director, leading teams of SAS programmers located in places like Shanghai and Mumbai.
-My actual last day of employment will be January 7, 2008, due to the 60 day WARN period.
-Starting January 14, 2008, I've been working for United Biosource Corporation in their Ann Arbor, MI office as the manager of the clinical programming department there.
+My actual last day of employment was January 7, 2008, due to the 60 day WARN period.

-My previous job was at the Inter-university Consortium for Political and Social Research (ICPSR) in Ann Arbor, MI, where I was a Senior Data Archive Specialist.
+My job prior to Pfizer was at the Inter-university Consortium for Political and Social Research (ICPSR) in Ann Arbor, MI, where I was a Senior Data Archive Specialist.
 There I spent a lot of my time on a Sun Unix server writing Bourne shell, AWK, and Perl scripts, SPSS and SAS programs, as well as the occasional C program.
 My main jobs there were cleaning and documenting survey data collections, and setting up systems to help with that process.
 While at ICPSR, I presented brown-bag seminars to my co-workers on the use of sed & AWK and about avoiding, diagnosing, and correcting SAS & SPSS programming errors.

-I use some version of the vi editor every day (lately it's been almost entirely vim, although elvis, vile, nvi, xvi, and vanilla vi see the occasional use).
+I use some version of the vi editor every day (lately it's been almost entirely vim, although elvis, vile, nvi, xvi, and vanilla vi see some occasional use).
 I actually use or have tried all of the vi clones or work-alikes I discuss and show on my vi page and I usually edit my HTML code by hand using vi or vim, hence the vi-powered logo on my vi page.
-In May of 2006, I joined the xvi SourceForge project as a developer.

 I'm published in at least one textbook on management and in several journals and proceedings.
 My undergraduate degree was in journalism and industrial management (double major) and a few years after that I earned my MBA.
 I'm ABD on a Ph.D.
 (Candidate in Philospophy) in marketing, which provided me with a lot of methods classes and marketing/psychology theory.
 I enjoy studying statistics and statistical computing, as a result, which shouldn't seem strange given all the stat and methodology courses I've had to take at the graduate level.